Licence to Occupy Commercial Premises

 As a rolling month-to-month contract, a licence might eventually last for longer than 12 months.
 However, it should not be for a set period of longer than 6 months, or it might be taken to be a lease in reality.

-Leases are governed by the Landlord and Tenant Act 1954.
+Leases of commercial units are governed by the Landlord and Tenant Act 1954.
 That Act gives the tenant the right to renew the lease on its expiry unless the landlord has asked the tenant to contract out of the right to renew, which is usual.
 So if you have a licence to occupy that has an initial term of over 6 months, you would not have contracted out of the right to renew, because you would not have thought it was a lease in the first place.
 This then causes problems for the landlord, as the tenant probably has a right to renew.

 What are the advantages of a Commercial Property Licence Agreement?